Menu 0203 129 88 66

 How can you change your policy?

-Making changes to your life insurance policy can seem daunting, but it doesn’t have to be.
+Changing your life insurance policy can seem daunting, but it doesn’t have to be.
 Most life insurers offer a range of options for policyholders, such as increasing or decreasing coverage amounts, adding secondary beneficiaries, and changing payment methods.

 How much additional cover can you secure?